Sentences for intermediate learners

 Declarative Mood

-When we are simply giving information, or giving an idea, or when we are stating a fact, we use the 'declarative mood'.
+When we are giving information, presenting an idea, or stating a fact, we use the 'declarative mood'.
 In this mood, we use a full stop at the end of the sentence.
 Look at the following examples:

 Yara and Miley want to go to the movies tonight.